lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/14+ The looking-glass.md

 Starlight grimaced in response and traced her eyes aside.
 "I'm not sure about anything," she mumbled.
 "There's a persistent rumor that changelings struck at Canterlot during festivities, when they were least expected.
 Guess it's true."

-"What, seriously!?"
+"You're serious!?"
 Sunset stood back up.

-"The combat was going on for most of the night," Starlight nodded, "There was an intense light too; I think the whole Equestria saw that.
+"Seems like fighting was going on for the most of the night," Starlight nodded, "There was an intense light too; I think the whole Equestria saw that.
 It rumbled like it's going to be an earthquake."
-Her ears splayed back, "I'm not sure that Equestria even ever had earthquakes...
+Her ears splayed back, "I'm not sure that Equestria even ever [i]had[/i] earthquakes...
 Mostly everyone in Ponyville are staying at their homes now, waiting until we have concrete news about what's going on.
-Some families had fled.
+Some ponies had fled...
 Can't blame them."

 "Huh."
 Sunset mustered.
 Her mind went blank for a moment as she tried to comprehend all that.
 "Aren't the changelings on the ponies' side?"
-She asked uncertainly, "I thought you and Twilight had brokered a truce with their species?"
+She asked uncertainly, "Did they betray us?
+I thought you and Twilight had brokered a truce with their species."

-"Are you sure about that?
-I've never met them, I [i]think[/i]," Starlight replied, "Hope you aren't one of them, cause' it will just make it all more awkward."
+"I've never met them, I [i]think[/i]," Starlight replied, looking like a confused puppy, "Hope you aren't one of them, cause' it will just make it all more awkward."

-Sunset stared for a moment, then cleared her throat.
+For a heartbeat Sunset just stared, then cleared her throat.
 At least in this regard, they were on the same page—she never saw even a single changeling either.
-"Why did you remain here?"
+"So what are you doing in here?"
 Sunset arched a brow.
-"All the girls, and who knows who else, are out there, right?
-They all might've needed your help!"
+"All the girls, and who knows who else, are still out there, did I catched it right?
+They all might need your help!"

 Starlight gave her a pitiful look, and Sunset felt slightly embarrassed about own accusatory tone.
 "I wanted to," Starlight mumbled, "but you could come through at any minute.
 Besides, Twilight [i]is[/i] usually good at handling these types of emergencies."